openstack-archive/novajoin/README.md

 normalize_project: A project name can contain values not allowed as a
         DNS label.
 This will convert invalid values to a dash (-) dropping leading and trailing dashes.
-inject_files: Files to inject into the VM.

 Origin
 ======

 This builds on the work of Rich Megginson and Nathan Kinder.
-Rich did the initial implementation visible at https://github.com/richm/rdo-vm-factory/blob/master/rdo-ipa-nova
+Rich did the initial hooks implementation visible at https://github.com/richm/rdo-vm-factory/blob/master/rdo-ipa-nova